joshrieken/fist_of_fury/README.md

 # Fist of Fury

 ## DEPRECATED: This project is no longer maintained.
-I do not recommend you use it for anything other than messing around with the concept.
-I certainly would not use it in production.
+I recommend using it only for messing around with the concept.

 [![Build Status](https://travis-ci.org/facto/fist_of_fury.png?branch=master)](https://travis-ci.org/facto/fist_of_fury)
 [![Dependency Status](https://gemnasium.com/facto/fist_of_fury.svg)](https://gemnasium.com/facto/fist_of_fury)